Staging the Tour in 2020 vital for the sport, says race director

 PARIS (Reuters) - Staging the Tour de France this year despite the novel coronavirus pandemic was vital for road cycling, the race’s director Christian Prudhomme said on Wednesday.

-The sport’s governing International Cycling Union (UCI) said the Tour, initially due to be held from June 27-July 19, would be staged from Aug.
+The sport’s governing International Cycling Union (UCI) announced that the Tour, initially due to be held from June 27-July 19, would be staged from Aug.
 29-Sept.
 20 amid measures to contain the coronavirus outbreak.

 “We started to talk about a postponement to the local politicians as soon as March 18 - a day after France was put in lockdown - and all of them were on board,” Prudhomme told Reuters in an interview.